Casein: Casein allergy

 A small fraction of the population is allergic to casein.
-Casein intolerance, also known as "milk protein intolerance" is experienced when the body cannot break down the proteins of casein.
-The prevalence of casein allergy or intolerance ranges from 0.25 to 4.9% of young children.
+Casein intolerance, also known as "milk protein intolerance", is experienced when the body cannot break down the proteins of casein.
+The prevalence of casein allergy or intolerance ranges from 0.25% to 4.9% of young children.
 Numbers for older children and adults are not known.
-A significant portion of those on the autism spectrum have an intolerance or allergy to casein protein into adulthood.
-This can be used by clinicians and dietitians to spot autism in those who may not present with traditional autistic traits.
-A diet known as casein-free, gluten free (CFGF) is commonly practiced by these individuals after discovering their intolerance or allergy.

 Casein that is heat-treated has been shown to be more allergenic and harder to digest when fed to infants.
 Breast milk has not typically been shown to cause an allergic reaction, but should be administered to an infant with caution each time in case of adverse reaction from something the breastfeeding parent consumed that contained casein.
 Following a casein-free diet has been shown to improve outcomes of infants who are breastfed while allergic or intolerant to dairy protein.
 Human breast milk has been proven to be the best food for an infant, and should be tried first where available.

 Supplementation of protease enzyme has been shown to help casein intolerant individuals digest the protein with minimal adverse reaction.